What are conventional loan limits?

 Still unclear?
 We’re about to dig into all the details you need to know.Click here for today's mortgage rates.

-In 2021, the smallest cap on conforming loans is $548,250.
+In 2021, the baseline loan limit is $548,250.
 So you should be able to borrow at least that — providing your credit and personal financial situation is strong enough to justify such a loan.

 - Two units: $548,250